Azure/java-aks-aca-dapr-workshop/docs/modules/02-assignment-2-dapr-pub-sub/index.md

    mvn package
    ```

-Now you can test the application
+Now you can test the application.

 ## Step 3: Test the application